SpenDM/PIISynthesis/README.md

 ### NAME
-DeID retains PII in brackets after the tag NAME:
+DeID retains PII in brackets after the tag NAME.
+This allows PIISynthesis to use the same generated name consistently for the same real name.

+Example:

 `**NAME[Homer Simpson]`

-This allows PIISynthesis to use the same generated name consistently for the same real name.
+### DATE
+DeID already provides a random replacement for dates in brackets after the tag DATE.
+PIISynthesis simply removes the tag format and uses the date provided.

+Example:

+`**DATE[05/25/1975]`

 Full tag list: